rfdspeng/ml_ai_portfolio/notes/Context Managers.md

 # <u>Context managers</u>

+Notes are based on this tutorial: https://book.pythontips.com/en/latest/context_managers.html

+To read more, see [PEP343](https://peps.python.org/pep-0343/) for context managers and [PEP492](https://peps.python.org/pep-0492/#asynchronous-context-managers-and-async-with) for asynchronous context managers.

 Use a context manager to acquire and release resources, e.g. opening and closing a file, locking and unlocking access to a mutable variable, opening and closing a database connection, creating and cleaning up temporary directories.
 Context managers are important for making sure that the resources are properly acquired and released even if exceptions occur in the intervening code block (acquire resource -> intervening code block -> release resource).

 The `with` statement is the most popular way to use context managers.